RugbyClubRanks/rugbyclubranks.github.io/reviews/2026-03-15-Georgia_V_Portugal.md

 layout: page
 title: Georgia V Portugal on 2026/03/15
 date: 2026-03-15
-categories: "Rugby Europe Championship 2026" match projection
+categories: rugby "Rugby Europe Championship 2026" match projection
 ---
 # Georgia V Portugal on 2026/03/15, 17.0 to 19.0

 # Club Level Predictions

 Now that the game has been played, lets see how the club predictions did.
-I predicted Georgia to win by 6.2, and Portugal won by 2.0.
-That's an absolute error of 8.2 for the margin of victory, while my average absolute error has been 13.3 over the past six months.
-This prediction was more accurate than 57.5% of my recent predictions.
+I predicted Georgia to win by 6.11, and Portugal won by 2.0.
+That's an absolute error of 8.1 for the margin of victory, while my average absolute error has been 13.4 over the past six months.
+This prediction was more accurate than 58.1% of my recent predictions.

 For the Over/Under model, I predicted a total of 50.5 and we have an actual total of 36.0.
 That's an absolute error of 14.5 compared to a six month average of 13.2.
-This prediction was more accurate than 37.7% of my recent predictions.
+This prediction was more accurate than 37.8% of my recent predictions.
 ## Projected Performances - Club Model